Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Experiment 1: Contextualization change

 The contextualization changes through each component in FFBs are shown in Fig.~\ref{fig:each_module_change}.
 A higher score indicates that the targeted component more drastically updates the contextualization patterns.
 Note that we explicitly distinguish the pre- and post-layer normalization (\textsc{Preln} and \textsc{Postln}) in this section, and the component order in Fig.~\ref{fig:each_module_change} is the same as the corresponding layer architecture.

 We generally observed that each component did modify the input contextualization, especially in particular layers.
 For example, in the BERT-base, the FF in $3$rd and $9$th--$11$th layers and normalization in $10$th--$11$th layers incurred relatively large contextualization change.
-Comparing the BERT-base and GPT-2, the depth of such active layers and the account of \textsc{Res} differed, but by-layer average of contextualization change by \textsc{Ff} and \textsc{Ln} was similar across these LMs: $0.21$ and $0.15$ for \textsc{Ff} in BERT and GPT-2, respectively, and $0.27$ and $0.38$ for \textsc{Ln} in BERT and GPT-2, respectively.
-Note that Figures~\ref{fig:each_module_change_bert_sizes} to~\ref{fig:each_module_change_sst2} in Appendix~\ref{appendix:sec:exp_context_change} show the results for other model variants, yielding somewhat consistent trends that FFs and LNs in the middle to latter layers incur more contextualization changes.
+Comparing the BERT-base and GPT-2, the by-layer average of contextualization change by \textsc{Ff} and \textsc{Ln} was similar across these LMs: $0.21$ and $0.15$ for \textsc{Ff} in BERT and GPT-2 and $0.27$ and $0.38$ for \textsc{Ln} in BERT and GPT-2, respectively.
+In contrast, there seem mainly two differences between BERT and GPT-2: (i) the effect of \textsc{Res}, and (ii) the layers at which the high-impact FFs are located.
+At least for the FFs of GPT-2, the shallow layer's high impact is consistent with some existing studies~\citep{meng2022locating,geva-etal-2023-dissecting,gromov2024unreasonable}, but revealing the cause of such gaps between BERT and GPT-2 would be future work.
+Note that Figs.~\ref{fig:each_module_change_bert_sizes} to~\ref{fig:each_module_change_sst2} in Appendix~\ref{appendix:sec:exp_context_change} show the results for other model variants, yielding somewhat consistent trends that FFs and LNs in particular layers especially incur contextualization changes.